 Interest-bearing assets are presented in the structure of Group's assets by cash, bank deposits and loans granted, which are with fixed interest rate.
-On the other hand, Group's borrowings in the form of long-term and short-term loans are usually with a floating interest rate.
-This circumstance makes the cash flows of the Group partially dependent on interest risk.
-This risk is covered in two ways:
+On the other hand, Group's borrowings in the form of long-term

 - (a) optimisation of resources and structure of credit resources for achieving relatively lower price of attracted funds; and - (b) combined structure of interest rates on loans comprising two components a permanent one and a variable one, the correlation between them, as well as their absolute value, can be achieved and maintained in a proportion favourable for the Group companies.
 The permanent component has a relatively low absolute value and sufficiently high relative share in the total interest rate.
 This circumstance eliminates the probability of a significant change in interest rate levels in case of variable component updating.
 Thus the probability for an unfavourable change of cash flows is reduced to a minimum.